mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

-Which data preparation/preprocessing steps are mentioned during the lecture? describe them
+**question**: Which data preparation/preprocessing steps are mentioned during the lecture? describe them

+answer:

+---

-No free lunch theorem.
+**question**: No free lunch theorem.
 Explain.

-# 2022-01-28 (2 left)

-Classification is a machine learning task where the target attribute is nominal

-Demission trees can handle only binary classification problems

-The error of a 1-NN classifier on the training set is 0

-A softmax function in MLPs transforms the activation to a range of -1…1

-Macro-averaging for classifier evaluation first calculates accuracy/precision/recall/… per class, before averaging across classes

-The paired t-test is used when testing for statistical significance of results obtained with holdout validation

-The paired t-test is used when testing for statistical significance of results obtained with cross validation

-In a dataset the entropy is lowest when all classes have the same amount of samples

-In a dataset the entropy is highest when all classes have the same amount of samples

-In AdaBoost, the weights are randomly initialised

-Support Vector Machines always finds a more optimal decision boundary (hyperplane) than Perceptrons

-Support Vector Machines with a linear kernel are particularly suitable for classification of very high dimensional, sparse data

-Support Vector Machines can by default only solve binary classification problems

-If Naive Bayer is applied on a data set that contains also numeric attributes then a probability density function must always be used

-Model based features used for metaleanring are extracted directly from the data set

-Majority voting is not used when k-nn is applied for linear regression

-For the Monte Carlo method in reinforcement learning value estimates and policies are changed only on the completion of an episode

-Gradient descent is always more efficient than Normal Equation (analytical approach) for linear regression

-Information gain is an unsupervised feature selection method

-Feature selection is primarly useful to improve the effectiveness of machine learning

-Ordinal data does not allow distances to be computed between data points

-The first model in gradient boosting is a zero rule model

-PCA is a supervised feature selection method

-Can kernel methods also be applied to the perceptron classifier (also discuss why or why not!)
+answer:

+# 2022-01-28

+**question**: Classification is a machine learning task where the target attribute is nominal

+answer:

+---

+**question**: Demission trees can handle only binary classification problems

+answer:

+---

+**question**: The error of a 1-NN classifier on the training set is 0

+answer:

+---

+**question**: A softmax function in MLPs transforms the activation to a range of -1…1

+answer:

+---

+**question**: Macro-averaging for classifier evaluation first calculates accuracy/precision/recall/… per class, before averaging across classes

+answer:

+---

+**question**: The paired t-test is used when testing for statistical significance of results obtained with holdout validation

+answer:

+---

+**question**: The paired t-test is used when testing for statistical significance of results obtained with cross validation

+answer:

+---

+**question**: In a dataset the entropy is lowest when all classes have the same amount of samples

+answer:

+---

+**question**: In a dataset the entropy is highest when all classes have the same amount of samples

+answer:

+---

+**question**: In AdaBoost, the weights are randomly initialised

+answer:

+---

+**question**: Support Vector Machines always finds a more optimal decision boundary (hyperplane) than Perceptrons

+answer:

+---

+**question**: Support Vector Machines with a linear kernel are particularly suitable for classification of very high dimensional, sparse data

+answer:

+---

+**question**: Support Vector Machines can by default only solve binary classification problems

+answer:

+---

+**question**: If Naive Bayer is applied on a data set that contains also numeric attributes then a probability density function must always be used

+answer:

+---

+**question**: Model based features used for metaleanring are extracted directly from the data set

+answer:

+---

+**question**: Majority voting is not used when k-nn is applied for linear regression

+answer:

+---

+**question**: For the Monte Carlo method in reinforcement learning value estimates and policies are changed only on the completion of an episode

+answer:

+---

+**question**: Gradient descent is always more efficient than Normal Equation (analytical approach) for linear regression

+answer:

+---

+**question**: Information gain is an unsupervised feature selection method

+answer:

+---

+**question**: Feature selection is primarly useful to improve the effectiveness of machine learning

+answer:

+---

+**question**: Ordinal data does not allow distances to be computed between data points

+answer:

+---

+**question**: The first model in gradient boosting is a zero rule model

+answer:

+---

+**question**: PCA is a supervised feature selection method

+answer:

+---

+**question**: Can kernel methods also be applied to the perceptron classifier (also discuss why or why not!)

 answer: